-During the fiscal year ended September 30, 2018, the Authority adopted the following new accounting standards issued by the Governmental Accounting Standards Board (GASB): Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions; Statement No. 81, Irrevocable Split-Interest Agreements; Statement No. 85, Omnibus 2017; and Statement No. 86, Certain Debt Extinguishment Issues.
-The Implementation of these new accounting standards had no impact on the Authority's fiscal year 2018 financial statements.
+During the fiscal year ended September 30, 2019, the Authority adopted the following new accounting standards issued by the Governmental Accounting Standards Board (GASB): Statement No. 83, Certain Asset Retirement Obligations and Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements.

+Implementation of GASB Statement No. 83 had no impact on the Authority's fiscal year 2019 financial statements.
+The Authority's implementation of GASB Statement No. 88 did not have a material impact, but did result in additional required disclosures surrounding debt.
+See notes 10 and 11.